c2FmZQ/c2FmZQ/README.md

    c2FmZQ-server - Run the c2FmZQ server

 USAGE:
-   c2FmZQ-server command [command options]
+   c2FmZQ-server [global options]

-COMMANDS:

-OPTIONS:
+GLOBAL OPTIONS:
    --database DIR, --db DIR         Use the database in DIR (default: "$HOME/c2FmZQ-server/data") [$C2FMZQ_DATABASE] --address value, --addr value    The local address to use. (default: "127.0.0.1:8080") --path-prefix value              The API endpoints are <path-prefix>/v2/...
    --base-url value                 The base URL of the generated download links.
 If empty, the links will generated using the Host headers of the incoming requests, i.e. https://HOST/.
    --redirect-404 value             Requests to unknown endpoints are redirected to this URL.
    --tlscert FILE                   The name of the FILE containing the TLS cert to use.
    --tlskey FILE                    The name of the FILE containing the TLS private key to use.
    --autocert-domain domain         Use autocert (letsencrypt.org) to get TLS credentials for this domain.
 The special value 'any' means accept any domain.
 The credentials are saved in the database. [$C2FMZQ_DOMAIN]
    --autocert-address value         The autocert http server will listen on this address.
 It must be reachable externally on port 80. (default: ":http")
-   --allow-new-accounts           Allow new account registrations. (default: true) --verbose value, -v value      The level of logging verbosity: 1:Error 2:Info 3:Debug (default: 2 (info)) --encrypt-metadata             Encrypt the server metadata (strongly recommended). (default: true) --passphrase-command COMMAND   Read the database passphrase from the standard output of COMMAND. [$C2FMZQ_PASSPHRASE_CMD] --passphrase-file FILE         Read the database passphrase from FILE. [$C2FMZQ_PASSPHRASE_FILE] --htdigest-file FILE           The name of the htdigest FILE to use for basic auth for some endpoints, e.g. /metrics [$C2FMZQ_HTDIGEST_FILE]
+   --allow-new-accounts             Allow new account registrations. (default: true) --verbose value, -v value        The level of logging verbosity: 1:Error 2:Info 3:Debug (default: 2 (info)) --encrypt-metadata               Encrypt the server metadata (strongly recommended). (default: true) --passphrase-command COMMAND     Read the database passphrase from the standard output of COMMAND. [$C2FMZQ_PASSPHRASE_CMD]
+   --passphrase-file FILE           Read the database passphrase from FILE. [$C2FMZQ_PASSPHRASE_FILE] --passphrase value               Use value as database passphrase. [$C2FMZQ_PASSPHRASE] --htdigest-file FILE             The name of the htdigest FILE to use for basic auth for some endpoints, e.g. /metrics [$C2FMZQ_HTDIGEST_FILE]
-   --licenses                     Show the software licenses. (default: false)
+   --max-concurrent-requests value  The maximum number of concurrent requests. (default: 10) --enable-webapp                  Enable WebApp. (default: false) --licenses                       Show the software licenses. (default: false)
 ```

 ---